 The Van Hogendorp family has a history that traces back to the 16 century where the first traceable member was counselor in the High Council of Holland.
 Many family member held important positions both in civilian as in military and naval careers.
 The family entered nobility during the French reign as Comte de L’Empire (equivalent of Earl or in Dutch Graaf) and a little bit later into the Dutch nobility as well with both Earl and Baron as titles.
 Some family members had important civilian ranks (Regent of Buitenzorg e.g.) in the East Indies both under French and Dutch royal ruling.
 Later in the 19th century family members had important careers in the Dutch navy achieving even the rank of admiral and receiving the Military Order of William.
-Currently it is still being researched which family member had this chest made.
 It now comes from the estate of a Baron van Hogendorp, a high ranking officer in the Dutch army and from a longer line of Dutch officers.

 So far within, the Van Hogendorp family, there seems to be only one likely candidate as the original owner of the chest, Dirk van Hogendorp: